b-n-space/b-n-space/content/articles/2022-2008-moment-for-cryptoaaa.md

 As for stocks, I personally think we are good owning Bitcoin.
 We don't know which company is going to make it and the ETFs are in no way risk-free after everyone has poured their life savings into them over the last decade.

-## Tough But Amazing Times Ahead!
+## Tough But Amazing Times Ahead ⚠️

-Really tough times ahead with so many unknowns.
+Really tough times are ahead of us with so many unknowns.
 I would not be surprised if even well-funded VCs started going out of business should this bear continues for years, or at least if they or their clients believe it would, and they start pulling out.

 Looking for more stable streams of income is a high priority moving forward.
 Securing a good paying day job or settling in a cheap country and offering remote consultancy services are a few things to do.

 Building anything in these times is tremendously valuable and would have unimaginable returns when the time is right.

-## Time For Action!
+## Time For Action ☑️

 To summarize the action points of the next planning phase—my own planning phase, but would love if you also have one.